Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Introduction

 }

+Herein, a \emph{spanning} subgraph of a graph~$G=(V,E)$ is a subgraph that contains all vertices~$V$.
 We denote the minimum cost of a solution to an \miPoSyCo{} instance~\(I=(G,w)\) by~\(\opt(I)\).
 Throughout this work, \emph{weights} always refer to edges and \emph{cost} refers to vertices or subgraphs.
-For showing hardness results, we will also consider the \emph{decision version} of \miPoSyCo{}, which we call \kmiPoSyCo{}.
-Herein the problem is to decide whether an \miPoSyCo{} instance~\(I=(G,w)\) satisfies \(\opt(I)\leq k\).
+For proving computational hardness results, we will also consider the \emph{decision version} of \miPoSyCo{}, which we call \kmiPoSyCo{}.
+Herein, given a natural number~$k$, the problem is to decide whether a \miPoSyCo{} instance~\(I=(G,w)\) satisfies \(\opt(I)\leq k\).

-\cref{fig:exampleMPSC} reveals that computing a minimum-cost spanning tree typically does not yield an optimal solution for \miPoSyCo{} (also see \citet{EPS13} for a further discussion concerning the relationship to minimum-cost spanning trees).
-In this work, we provide a refined computational complexity analysis by initiating parameterized complexity studies of \miPoSyCo{} (and its decision version).
-In this way, we complement previous findings mostly concerning polynomial-time approximability~\cite{ACM+06,CPS04,EPS13}, heuristics and integer linear programming~\cite{ACM+06,EMP17,MG05}, and computational complexity analysis for special cases~\cite{CK07,CPS04,EPS13,HW16}.
+\mpsc{} falls into the category of survivable network design~\citep{Pan11}.
+We refer to \citet{CHPRV02} and \citet{CMZ02} for a survey on different application scenarios and some results to related problems.
+Notably, \cref{fig:exampleMPSC} reveals that computing a minimum-cost spanning tree typically does not yield an optimal solution for \miPoSyCo{} (\citet{EPS13} and \citet{GBHO19} provide further discussions concerning the relationship to minimum-cost spanning trees).
+Indeed, \miPoSyCo{} is NP-hard \citep{KKKP00,CPS04}.
+In this work, we provide a refined computational complexity analysis of \miPoSyCo{} in terms of parameterized complexity theory.
+In this way, we complement previous findings mostly concerning polynomial-time approximability~\citep{KKKP00,ACM+06,CPS04,EPS13,GBHO19}, heuristics and integer linear programming~\citep{ACM+06,EMP17,MG05,PEM19}, and computational complexity analysis for special cases~\citep{CK07,CPS04,EPS13,HW16}.
+We also complement recent positive results on provable effective data reduction for \mpsc{} \citep{BBF+xx} by negative ones.

-\paragraph{Our contributions.} Our work is driven by asking when small input-specific parameter values allow for fast (exact) solutions in practically relevant special cases.
-Our two fundamental ``use case scenarios'' herein are monitoring areas and infrastructure backbones.
-Performing a parameterized complexity analysis, we obtain new encouraging exact algorithms together with new hardness results, all summarized in \cref{tab:results}:
+\paragraph{Our contributions.} Our work, which is summarized in \cref{tab:results}, is driven by the question when small input-specific parameter values allow for fast (exact) solutions in practically relevant special cases.
+Our ``use case scenarios'' herein are monitoring areas and restoring connectivity in a sensor network after sensor faults.
+In both scenarios, one naturally obtains lower bounds on the cost paid by each vertex: In the scenario of sensor faults, one might want to reconnect the sensor network without changing its topology too much, that is, so that each vertex pays at least the edges in an old solution.
+In the scenario of monitoring areas, we will notice that taking the cheapest edges incident to each vertex into a solution already yields a spanning subgraph with few connected components.
+The cost of this spanning subgraph coincides with the trivial lower bound

+and it only remains to connect its components to get a solution.
+When there is a solution whose cost coincides with the lower bound~$L$, then it is easy to find: simply take for each vertex the incident edges of minimum weight.
+Naturally, the question arises whether we can efficiently find a solution if its cost is only little more than~$L$?